utmgdsc/website/README.md

 	```

 * initialize the pre-commit hook:
+	> [!NOTE]
-	> **Note**: Husky will error if you are using GitHub Desktop on Windows.
+	> Husky will error if you are using GitHub Desktop on Windows.
 If this is the case, skip this step or uninstall the hook by running `npx husky uninstall` in the root project directory.
 	```sh
 	> npx husky install
 	```